Not for You: Release and reception

-"Not for You" was released as a single in 1995 with a previously unreleased B-side titled "Out of My Mind".
-The song peaked at number 12 on the Billboard Mainstream Rock Tracks chart and number 38 on the Billboard Modern Rock Tracks chart.
-Outside the United States, the single was released commercially in Australia, Austria, Canada, Japan, the Netherlands, South Africa, and the United Kingdom.
-"Not for You" reached the top 40 in the UK and peaked at number 29 on the Australian Singles Chart.
-"Not for You" reached the top 30 in Ireland and was a top ten success in New Zealand.
+"Not for You" was released as a single on February 13, 1995, in Australia and the United Kingdom.
+The release contains a previously unreleased B-side titled "Out of My Mind".
+The song peaked at number 12 on the Billboard Album Rock Tracks chart and number 38 on the Billboard Modern Rock Tracks chart.
+Outside the United States, "Not for You" reached the top 40 in the UK and peaked at number 29 on the Australian Singles Chart.
+"Not for You" reached the top 30 in Ireland and the top 10 in New Zealand.

 Live performances

-"Not for You" was first performed live at the band's March 7, 1994 concert in Denver, Colorado at the Paramount Theatre.
+"Not for You" was first performed live at the band's March 7, 1994, concert in Denver, Colorado at the Paramount Theatre.
 The song was performed on Saturday Night Live - without the explicit lyrics - in April 1994, almost eight months before the release of Vitalogy.
 Live performances of "Not for You" can be found on the Hype! soundtrack, various official bootlegs, the Live at the Gorge 05/06 box set, and the live album Live at Lollapalooza 2007.
 A performance of the song is also included on the DVD Touring Band 2000.
 The version of the song on the Hype! soundtrack was recorded live on Pearl Jam's 1995 Self-Pollution satellite radio broadcast, a four-and-a-half-hour-long pirate broadcast out of Seattle which was available to any radio stations that wanted to carry it.

 Track listing

-All songs written by Dave Abbruzzese, Jeff Ament, Stone Gossard, Mike McCready, and Eddie Vedder.
+All songs were written by Dave Abbruzzese, Jeff Ament, Stone Gossard, Mike McCready, and Eddie Vedder.